dk326/Portfolio-Optimisation-/README.md

 **Maximising returns subject to a given risk**

-This model is built with the objective of maximising returns subject to 9% risk.
-Therefore, the model will provide the weights of investment in each stock which will provide the greatest returns subject to 9% risk.
+This model is built with the objective of maximising returns subject to a given risk.
+Therefore, the model will provide the weights of investment in each stock which will provide the greatest returns subject to a 9% risk.

 <img width="569" alt="Screenshot 2024-10-13 at 2 41 40 PM" src="https://github.com/user-attachments/assets/d030abb5-8031-4561-bf0a-72cda4df96ad">